 Michael Brubaker, Ph.D.
-(Associate Professor and Coordinator) directs the Counseling Program and is a graduate of the University of Florida.
+(Professor and Associate School Director) is the associate director of the School of Human Services and is a graduate of the University of Florida.
 Licensed to practice chemical dependency counseling in Ohio, he is also a Nationally Certified Counselor.
 Dr. Brubaker's clinical and research interests have focused on underserved and socially marginalized populations including the homeless, those who identify as lesbian, gay, bisexual, transgender (LGBT), and Appalachian.

 Amanda La Guardia, Ph.D.
-(Assistant Professor) is primarily responsible for coordinating the Mental Health Counseling Program track.
+(Associate Professor and Coordinator) is primarily responsible for directing the counseling programs.
 A doctoral graduate of Old Dominion University, she completed a double cognate in Research Methodologies and Women's Studies and a double concentration in Marriage and Family Therapy as well as Community Agency Counseling (Mental Health Counseling) in her Masters of Arts in Counseling.
 Her research interests include adolescent non-suicidal self-injury and family crisis, professional identity development, collaborative care, and applications of feminist and Adlerian theory in clinical and educational settings.